 For proper long-term health, everyone needs to take in specific nutrients and a certain amount of calories.
-How do you know you’re getting enough of some nutrients?
+How do you know you’re getting enough nutrients?
 Are you overshooting some amounts?
 Here are four simple ways to help move towards a better balance.

 1. Embrace the Five Food Groups